coreos/coreos-kubernetes/Documentation/deploy-master-single.md

 #### Create the kubelet Unit

-The kublet is the agent on each machine that starts and stops Pods and other machine-level tasks.
-The kublet communicates to the API server (also running on the master machine) with the TLS certificates we placed on disk earlier.
+The kubelet is the agent on each machine that starts and stops Pods and other machine-level tasks.
+The kubelet communicates to the API server (also running on the master machine) with the TLS certificates we placed on disk earlier.

 * Replace `${ADVERTISE_IP}` with this nodes publicly routable IP.
 * Replace `${DNS_SERVICE_IP}`